Skip to content

 CONFIG_KPROBE_EVENTS=y

-And build your kernel again, KernelSU should works well.
+And now when you re-build your kernel, KernelSU should work well.

-But if you encounter a boot loop when integrated KernelSU, it is maybe kprobe is broken in your kernel, you should fix the kprobe bug or use the second way.
+But if you encounter a boot loop when integrated KernelSU, it might be because kprobe is broken in your kernel, which means that you should fix the kprobe bug or use another way.

 How to check if kprobe is broken?